jakewac/Poker/README.md

-# WorkoutAssistant
+# Blackjack
-Workout assistant application
+A Blackjack game programmed using React